 Rhinoplasty

 Nose reshaping surgery, also known as rhinoplasty, can be performed for both aesthetic and functional reasons.
-By making even subtle adjustments to the size, shape or contour of the nose, Dr Damon Thomas can restore a much more balanced look to the entire face while enhancing your breathing ability.
-In a single surgery, rhinoplasty produces long-lasting and dramatic results that can transform your look and restore confidence in your appearance.
+Dr. Damon Thomas can make subtle adjustments to the size, shape or contour of your nose.

 What is Rhinoplasty?